Akira Kurosawa: Red Beard (1965)

 Kurosawa quickly moved on to his next project, Red Beard.
-Based on a short story collection by Shūgorō Yamamoto and incorporating elements from Dostoevsky's novel The Insulted and Injured, it is a period film, set in a mid-nineteenth century clinic for the poor, in which Kurosawa's humanist themes receive perhaps their fullest statement.
+Based on a short story collection by Shūgorō Yamamoto and incorporating elements from Dostoevsky's novel The Insulted and Injured, it is a period film, set in a mid-nineteenth-century clinic for the poor, in which Kurosawa's humanist themes receive perhaps their fullest statement.
 A conceited and materialistic, foreign-trained young doctor, Yasumoto, is forced to become an intern at the clinic under the stern tutelage of Doctor Niide, known as "Akahige" ("Red Beard"), played by Mifune.
-Although he resists Red Beard initially, Yasumoto comes to admire his wisdom and courage and to perceive the patients at the clinic, whom he at first despised, as worthy of compassion and dignity.
+Although he initially resists Red Beard, Yasumoto comes to admire his wisdom and courage and to perceive the patients at the clinic, whom he at first despised, as worthy of compassion and dignity.

-Yūzō Kayama, who plays Yasumoto, was an extremely popular film and music star at the time, particularly for his "Young Guy" (Wakadaishō) series of musical comedies, so signing him to appear in the film virtually guaranteed Kurosawa strong box-office.
-The shoot, the filmmaker's longest ever, lasted well over a year (after five months of pre-production) and wrapped in spring 1965, leaving the director, his crew and his actors exhausted.
+Yūzō Kayama, who plays Yasumoto, was an extremely popular film and music star at the time, particularly for his "Young Guy" (Wakadaishō) series of musical comedies, so signing him to appear in the film virtually guaranteed Kurosawa a strong box-office.
+The shoot, the filmmaker's longest ever, lasted well over a year (after five months of pre-production) and wrapped up in spring 1965, leaving the director, his crew, and his actors exhausted.
 Red Beard premiered in April 1965, becoming the year's highest-grossing Japanese production and the third (and last) Kurosawa film to top the prestigious Kinema Jumpo yearly critics poll.
 It remains one of Kurosawa's best-known and most-loved works in his native country.
 Outside Japan, critics have been much more divided.
 Most commentators concede its technical merits and some praise it as among Kurosawa's best, while others insist that it lacks complexity and genuine narrative power, with still others claiming that it represents a retreat from the artist's previous commitment to social and political change.